menandmice/micetro_docs/guides/user-manual/webapp_user_guide.rst

   :width: 70%
   :align: center

-Using the Men & Mice Web Interface
+Using the Men&Mice Web Interface
 ----------------------------------

 The Web Application is split into three main sections: :ref:`webapp-dns`, :ref:`webapp-network-management`, and :ref:`webapp-reporting`.